West Midlands Trains: Penalty Fares

+Transfer to public ownership

+In July 2025, as part of the Starmer government's programme of passenger rail services renationalisation, it was announced that all services operated by West Midlands Trains will revert to public ownership under West Midlands Trains on 1 February 2026.

 Branding

 WMT services are split into two businesses which operate under two distinct sub-brands.
 Train services running on the West Coast Main Line, including those running to/from London Euston, Liverpool Lime Street and Crewe, operate under the London Northwestern Railway brand.
 This name was chosen in tribute to the former London & North Western Railway (LNWR), the company that operated services on the route between 1846 and 1922.
 Branding of trains and associated publicity use a green colour scheme with a logo composed of the letters L, N and W.

 Services running in Birmingham and the West Midlands region – previously operated by London Midland under the London Midland City brand – are operated by WMT under the West Midlands Railway brand.
 WMT have chosen to operate these services as a distinct business unit in order to facilitate a possible future devolution of these services from the national DfT to the West Midlands Combined Authority.
 These services bear an orange and purple colour scheme and are branded with a hexagonal "WM" monogram adopted as part of a shared branding initiative under Transport for West Midlands, in which several transport modes in the West Midlands County use similar branding to emphasise integrated transport.
 Each mode bears a variant of the "WM" logo: West Midlands Buses use a red logo, West Midlands Metro trams use a blue logo, cycling initiatives are branded with a green logo, West Midlands Railway bears an orange logo, and the West Midlands Rail Executive uses a turquoise logo.